Best Tank Mates for Betta Fish Tank

 The main concern when keeping African dwarf frogs and Betta fish together is feeding time.
 Betta fish are fast swimmers and tend to finish their food before the frogs have a chance to find their own.
 It’s critical to watch the frogs during feeding time and ensure they are getting their fair share of food.
 While bettas tend to eat anything they can, it’s important to make sure your frog is getting adequate nutrition as well.

-Number 3: Guppy fish – Community tank fishes
+Number 3: Guppy fish – Take mates

 Keeping guppy fish in a betta tank can be a suitable option as they are peaceful and non-aggressive fish.
 Guppies are also livebearers, which means that they give birth to live young instead of laying eggs like some other fish species.
 This trait makes them a good option for adding some diversity to your Betta tank.
 They are also relatively easy to care for, making them a great option for beginners.
 Guppies prefer a water temperature of around 75-82°F and a pH level of 7.0-8.0.
 These conditions are similar to what Betta fish require, so they can coexist comfortably in the same tank.